na6an/sdcnd-t3/P1_Path_Planning/readme.md

 - Car does not have collisions.
 - The car stays in its lane, except for the time between changing lanes.
 - The car is able to change lanes.

-Here is the full video.
+Here is the full video:
 [![IMAGE](http://img.youtube.com/vi/DEagY_2I-ZI/0.jpg)](https://youtu.be/DEagY_2I-ZI)

 ## Reflection